rafmarcondes/reading_group/index.md

  > - Pennell et al 2014.
 Is there room for punctuated equilibrium in macroevolution?

  > - Lieberman and Eldredge's reply:  What is punctuated equilibrium?
 What is macroevolution?
-A response to Pennell et al.
+A response to Pennell et al

- > -Pennell et al.'s reply to the reply (?): Speciation is unlikely to drive divergence rates
+ > - Pennell et al.'s reply to the reply (?): Speciation is unlikely to drive divergence rates

 Future
 -------